jamesmontemagno/StoreReviewPlugin/README.md

 ```

 #### Request Review
-iOS only to prompt for the user to review the app.
+UWP (all versions) and iOS only to prompt for the user to review the app.
 Only on iOS 10.3+ devices:
 Read: https://blog.xamarin.com/requesting-reviews-ios-10-3s-skstorereviewcontroller/

 ```csharp